anntiz/aspnetcore/aspnetcore/data/ef-mvc/intro.md

 }
 #endregion
 ```
 ## Register the context with dependency injection
+使用依赖注入注册 context（上下文）

 ASP.NET Core implements [dependency injection](../../fundamentals/dependency-injection.md) by default.
 Services (such as the EF database context) are registered with dependency injection during application startup.
 Components that require these services (such as MVC controllers) are provided these services via constructor parameters.
 You'll see the controller constructor code that gets a context instance later in this tutorial.